build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 Within the `hello()` method, we have added a section that creates a span called `mySpan`, that will represent the portion of the code that verifies if the response is valid.
 While creating spans, it is important to always call the method `end()` to share how long that span duration was.
 Here, you control the time it takes.
 Also, we have added the annotation `@WithSpan` to the method `buildResponse()`.
 This means that whenever that method is executed, a span will be created for it, including the correct start and end time of its duration.

-Save the changes made to the `HelloAppController.java` file.
+8. Save the changes made to the `HelloAppController.java` file.

 If the microservice is running, stop it and execute it again so the next test could reflect the changes you made.
-Once the microservice is up and running, send a couple of HTTP request to the microservice API.
-Then, go back to Grafana and search for the newly generated traces.
-Select one of them to visualize its details.
+Once the microservice is up and running:

+9. Send a couple of HTTP request to the microservice API.

+10. Go to Grafana and search for the newly generated traces.

+11. Select one of them to visualize its details.

 This is how the timeline should look like right now.

 ![Complete Trace Timeline](images/fig_10.png)